 Soon after he had to leave.
 This MLM was a pyramid scheme, and the only way to make some money was via recruiting.

 He joins another MLM, this time a travel MLM called Your Travel Biz (or YTB International).
-Holton together with Edwin Haynes had created a large network of distributors with the YTB.
+Holton and Edwin Haynes had created a large network of distributors with the YTB.

 The YTB (Your Travel Biz) was accused of being a pyramid scheme.
-Here is the screenshot of the article from 2008:
+Here is the screenshot of the article from 2008 concerning the YTB being just a typical MLM:

 After the lawsuit, Holton left the company, he was broke.